-NOTE C - PATENTS
+NOTE C-PATENTS

 In November 2003, the Company acquired a portfolio of telecommunications and data networking patents (six patents) from Merlot Communications, Inc. (the "Seller") in which certain principal stockholders of the Company owned a majority of the Seller's voting stock at the time of the transaction.
 The purchase price for the Patent Portfolio was \$100,000, paid in cash.
 The cash price paid has been capitalized and is being amortized over the remaining useful life of each patent.
 In addition, the Company has granted the Seller a nonexclusive, royalty free, perpetual license for the term of each patent to use the patents for the development, manufacture or sale of its own branded products to end users.
 The Company had agreed to pay the Seller 20% of the net income, as defined, after the first \$4,000,000 of net income realized by the Company on a per patent basis from the sale or licensing of the patents.
-The Company also has an option to terminate these payments for each of the patents, commencing January 1, 2007 through March 31, 2007, and for each January 1 through March 31 period thereafter, by paying the greater of: (i) two times the payment due for the 12 months immediately following the notice of termination for each patent; or (ii) \$3 million plus an extra 10% for each additional year starting the fourth year after the closing of the patent agreement for each patent.
-In January 2005, this agreement was amended (see Note L[2]).
+On January 18, 2005, the Company and Seller amended the Patent Purchase Agreement (the "Amendment") pursuant to which the Company paid additional purchase price of \$500,000 to Seller in consideration for the restructuring of future contingent payments to Seller from the licensing or sale of the Patents.
+Such \$500,000 has been recorded as an expense in the accompanying statement of operations.
+The Amendment provides for future contingent payments by the Company to Seller of \$1.0 million upon achievement of \$25 million of Net Royalties (as defined), an additional \$1.0 million upon achievement of \$50 million of Net Royalties and an additional \$500,000 upon achievement of \$62.5 million of Net Royalties from licensing or sale of the patents acquired from Merlot (see